 For more details about collating run results, see Collate scenario run results.

-Configure global runtime file storage options
+Configure global runtime file storage and upload options

 On the load generator.